xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 determined.
 Loops in the state machine graph, however, cause circular dependencies.
 Figure 8 shows an example, where the two states 1 and 2 mutually block each other.
-The recipe R(1) for state 1 cannot be determined because it requires R(2) as entry recipe from state 2 which is undetermined.
-However, before R(2) from state 2 can be determined, the entry recipe from 1 must be present.
-Both states cannot perform an interference, because they are missing an entry recipe.
+The recipe R(1) for state 1 cannot be determined because it requires R(2) which is undetermined.
+However, before R(2) from state 2 can be determined, R(1) must be present.
+Both states, 1 and 2, cannot perform an interference, because they are missing an entry recipe.

                                        R(1)
                           R(0)     .---->----.